Ly$\alpha$ emission as a sensitive probe of feedback-regulated LyC escape from dwarf galaxies: Methods

 \subsubsection{Modelling Ly\texorpdfstring{$\alpha$}{alpha} radiative transfer}

 Ly$\alpha$ is a resonant line, with its photons undergoing resonant scattering as they propagate through H~\textsc{i} gas.
 The frequencies and directions of the photons change after each scattering event according to the gas temperature and velocity.
-Note that this ignores possible sub-grid turbulent velocities which, however, are likely to be small \citep{Katz22c}.
+Note that this ignores possible sub-grid turbulent velocities which, however, are likely to be small compared to the thermal velocities in warm neutral gas at $10^4$ K (see section 4 in \citealt{Katz22c}).
 Therefore the emergent Ly$\alpha$ spectra and images are affected by the distribution of both Ly$\alpha$ sources and the cold neutral phase of the ISM and CGM.
 In this section we describe our method to model these radiative transfer effects.

 We model the emission and transport of Ly$\alpha$ photons in post-processing using the publicly available, massively parallel code \textsc{RASCAS} \citep{Michel-Dansac20}. \textsc{RASCAS} adopts a two-step methodology.
 The first step is to extract from the simulations the information about the medium through which light travels and its radiation sources.
 The second step performs the radiative transfer and outputs observables.